Anseriformes / Anatidae / Aythya

 Description

-This is a plump, medium-sized diving duck measuring 42–49 cm in length with a wingspan of 72–82 cm.
-Adults weigh between 467 and 1,240 g, with males averaging larger and heavier than females.
-The bird has a stocky build, short tail, sloping forehead, and a relatively long bill.
-The legs and feet are grey in both sexes and all ages.
-The male in breeding plumage has a chestnut-coloured head and neck, black breast and tail, and a pale grey body finely marked with vermiculations.
-Its bill is dark grey with a distinctive wide blue-grey band across the middle, and the iris ranges from yellow-orange to red, brightening during the breeding season.
-The female is more subdued, with a brown iris that may appear yellowish-brown.
-Juveniles have a yellow-olive iris that gradually changes to adult colour during their first winter.
+Measures 42–49 cm (17–19 in) in length with a wingspan of 72–82 cm (28–32 in).
+Weight ranges from 467 to 1,240 g (16.5 to 43.7 oz), with males averaging larger than females.
+Stocky and short-tailed with a sloping forehead and relatively long bill.
+Legs and feet are grey in both sexes.
+Males have a chestnut-coloured head and neck, black breast and tail, and a pale grey body with fine vermiculations.
+The male's bill is dark grey with a wide blue-grey band; the iris is yellow-orange to red, brightening in breeding season.
+Females have a brown iris, sometimes tending towards yellowish-brown.
+Juveniles have a yellow-olive iris that attains adult colour during the first winter.

 Identification